bruce4research/CapitalStock/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have rename the package as CHNCapitalStock.
+In this version I have renamed the package as CHNCapitalStock.

 ## Test environments
  * local Windows 10, R 4.0.0